twilson63/permaweb-cookbook/docs/src/kits/react/create-react-app.md

-# Minimal React Starter Kit
+# Create React App Starter Kit

 This guide will walk you through in a step by step flow to configure your development environment to build and deploy a permaweb application.